kudobuilder/kudo/docs/faq.md

 A deployable service is simply a service that is deployed on a cluster.
 Some services are more conceptual than that, which is what KUDO aims to help with.
 Cassandra for instance is a service, however, in another sense, it is a concept: a collection of data service nodes.
 It is the collection of these instances that make up Cassandra.
 A Cassandra Operator would capture the concept that you want to manage a Cassandra cluster.
 The OperatorVersion is the specific version of Cassandra along with any special plans to manage that cluster as outlined below.

-## What is a OperatorVersion?
+## What is an OperatorVersion?

-A `OperatorVersion` is the particular implementation of a `Operator` containing:
+An `OperatorVersion` is the particular implementation of an `Operator` containing:

 - [Parameters](#what-is-a-parameter)
 - [Plans](#what-is-a-plan)
 - [Kubernetes Objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/)

-An example for a `OperatorVersion` is the [kafka-operatorversion.yaml](https://github.com/kudobuilder/operators/blob/master/repo/stable/kafka/versions/0/kafka-operatorversion.yaml) that you find in the [kudobuilder/operators](https://github.com/kudobuilder/operators) repository.
+An example for an `OperatorVersion` is the [kafka-operatorversion.yaml](https://github.com/kudobuilder/operators/blob/master/repo/stable/kafka/versions/0/kafka-operatorversion.yaml) that you find in the [kudobuilder/operators](https://github.com/kudobuilder/operators) repository.

 ```
 apiVersion: kudo.dev/v1alpha1